aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Represents the string in this TextBox object.
+Gets the text of this shape.

 **Example**